atomixdesign/nodepay/README.md

 **yarn publish:dev**

-Publish packages.
-For use with [verdaccio.](https://verdaccio.org/)
+Publish packages locally.
+For use with sinopia, [verdaccio](https://verdaccio.org/) or a local repo.